dask/dask-kubernetes/doc/source/kubecluster2.rst

      resources: {}
      env: {}

 Editing this file will change the default configuration of you Dask cluster.
+See the Configuration Reference :ref:`config`.
 Now deploy `cluster.yaml`

 .. code-block:: bash

    kubectl apply -f <path to cluster.yaml>

-You can scale the cluster
+You can scale the cluster like you would a Deployment or ReplicaSet

 .. code-block:: bash